 There will be crying and whining at times, but you can make it through and I promise it won’t last if you stick with it.

-It will be much more difficult to tell your 10 year old all of a sudden that you don’t want screens in the car all the time when that is all she is used to.
+It will be much more difficult to tell your 10 year old all of a sudden that you don’t want screens in the car all the time when that is all they are used to.

 These travel toys for toddlers I have discussed are fun and just think of all the skills your little one is learning.